rclement/romain-clement.net/content/articles/cloudflare-setup-cdn-paas.md

 published: 2020-06-08
 draft: false
 ---

+# Cloudflare setup for CDN and PaaS platforms

 When hosting applications using modern CDN and PaaS platforms such as [Vercel][vercel] and [Heroku][heroku], configuring [Cloudflare][cloudflare] as the protecting proxy